-'The bitter sweet taste' has been chosen as a title due to the positive and negative effects urbanisation has on the farmers in peri-urban areas.
-People experience pleasure of urban expansion in terms of improved infrastructure but people also experience pain due to an increase in food insecurity.
+'The bitter sweet taste of urban expansion and its effect on food security in Hué's peri-urban areas' has been chosen as a title due to the positive and negative effects urbanisation has on the farmers in peri-urban areas.
+People experience pleasure of urban expansion in terms of improved infrastructure but people also experience pain due to an increase in food insecurity due to land loss.

-Chapter 2 Facts and artefacts: a brief review of the literature
+Chapter 2 Facts and comparisons: a brief review of the literature